Shoulder Press: Complete Form Guide (2026)

 Lighter weight, focus on time under tension.
 Great for finishing shoulder workouts and metabolic stress.

-PRPath's ATLAS AI tracks your overhead press progress and suggests optimal weight increases.
+PRPath's Atlas AI tracks your overhead press progress and suggests optimal weight increases.
 The AI accounts for the slower progression typical of pressing movements and adjusts recommendations accordingly.

 Progress through these variations as you get stronger, or use them to address specific goals.